-Blackjack is rarely thought of as a competitive game although blackjack tournaments have been around for quite some time now at brick-and-mortar casinos.
-They are also becoming increasingly popular among online players in recent years.
-The main reason for this growing interest is that the tournament version of 21 gives the average player the opportunity to snag a sizable prize for a tolerably small entry fee.
+Blackjack is rarely thought of as a competitive game, although blackjack tournaments have been around for quite some time at brick-and-mortar casinos.
+They have also become increasingly popular among online players in recent years.
+The main reason for this growing interest is that the tournament version of 21 gives the average player the opportunity to snag a sizable prize for a relatively small entry fee.

-There are different types of blackjack tournaments, with some competitions taking place within a single day while others last two to three days.
+There are different types of blackjack tournaments, with some competitions taking place within a single day, while others last two or three days.
 Tournament play requires skill, discipline, and above all, sufficient knowledge of tournament strategy.
-Blackjack tournaments have a different structure than the standard casino-banked version of 21 and respectively, call for an entirely different strategic approach.
+Blackjack tournaments have a different structure from the standard casino-banked version of 21 and, consequently, call for an entirely different strategic approach.

 In the following article, we present the nuts and bolts of blackjack tournament play and introduce you to the main tournament types.
 Also featured are several common tournament strategies and tips on how to improve your chances of beating your opponents.